Seafarer Overview

 • Welfare Office

 The Office of the Chief Examiner, together with the Certification office, are responsible for the education, training, assessment and certification of seafarers.
-The education, training, assessment and certification of seafarers services are achieved by setting minimum standards that are compliant with the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers, 1978, as amended (STCW Convention), and the Merchant Shipping (Safe Manning, Training and Certification) Regulations 2013, as amended (the Regulations).
-The STCW Convention set the minimum standards for the training and certification through the Seafarers’ Training, Certification and Watchkeeping Code (STCW Code).
-The STCW Code is made up of two parts, namely:
+The education, training, assessment and certification of seafarers services are achieved by setting minimum standards that are compliant with the International Convention on Standards of Training, Certification and Watchkeeping for Seafarers, 1978, as amended (STCW Convention), and the Merchant Shipping (Training, Certification and Safe Manning) Regulations 2021(the Regulations).
+The STCW Convention set the minimum standards for the training and certification through the Seafarers' Training, Certification and Watchkeeping Code (STCW Code).

 • Part A – Mandatory standards regarding provisions of the annex to the STCW Convention